mainouraldeen/Assembler/README.md

 3. J-type instruction: j.

 3.1 User Input
-• The user code consists of data declarations followed by a program code
-• The data declaration starts with an assembler directive .data
-• The code starts with assembler directive .text
+â€¢ The user code consists of data declarations followed by a program code â€¢ The data declaration starts with an assembler directive .data â€¢ The code starts with assembler directive .text
 3.2 Project output
-• Your assembler should output the binary translation of each segment in two separate textboxes or text file.
+â€¢ Your assembler should output the binary translation of each segment in two separate textboxes or text file.
 Each segment contains n lines consisting of 32 binary digits
 3.3 High-level Tasks